bksnelson/.github.io/essays/AIReflection.md

 11. Writing code
     I occasionally used AI for writing code.
 I used AI when I encountered complex problems.
 While the AI suggestions were helpful, I ensured that I fully understood the solutions by requesting detailed explanations of the code.
 12. Documenting code
     I did not use AI to document code.
-I have not been in the habit of documenting the code that I write even though I should.
+I have not been in the habit of documenting the code that I write, even though I should.
 I would consider using AI in the future for this.
 13. Quality assurance
     I did use AI for quality assurance.
-For quality assurance, in particularly for functions that interact with MongoDB, AI was a valuable resource.
+For quality assurance, particularly for functions that interact with MongoDB, AI was a valuable resource.
 I found that using AI to ask if there would be any potential problems with the code would be helpful in preventing errors down the line.
 14. Other uses in ICS 314 not listed above
     I did not use AI for other uses.